 Television in Israel continues to be funded primarily by advertising, its business model drawing almost entirely on ad sales.
-As of 2019, commercial television in Israel has been confronted with great challenges that are likely to continue in the near future.
+As of 2019, commercial television in Israel has been confronted with great challenges.
 The merger of Channel 10 and the Reshet franchise in late 2018, which shrank the commercial television sector from three to two large players, made economic sense, allowing television channels to improve their business by pulling in more ad revenue.
-On the other hand, the entry of over-the-top media streaming services such as the American-owned Netflix and Amazon Prime, which are aggressively marketed by Partner and Cellcom TV, Israel's largest telecommunications companies, is expected to harm the ratings of commercial channels.
+On the other hand, the entry of over-the-top (OTT) media streaming services such as the American-owned Netflix and Amazon Prime, which are aggressively marketed by Partner and Cellcom TV, Israel's largest telecommunications companies, is expected to harm the ratings of commercial channels in the long run.
 Partner TV, for example, is planning to introduce a targeted advertising system for its clients, which is likely to take away some of the ad revenue from commercial television channels.

-These shifts, largely triggered by the technological changes, are eroding the traditional business model for television, which is about to resemble more the business dynamic of digital media.[50]
+These shifts, largely triggered by the technological changes, are eroding the traditional business model for television, which is about to resemble more the business dynamic of digital media.[67]
 Advertisers, who already use techniques and technologies to target more accurately their audiences on digital media, will most likely strive to switch to a similar model on television.
-Israeli television is thus expected sooner or later to embrace "programmatic advertising."[51]
-Until then, it will try to diversify its sources of revenues, adopting result-driven models of payment[52], or enter into media partnerships with potential clients.[53]
+Israeli television is thus expected sooner or later to embrace "programmatic advertising."[68]
+Until then, it will try to diversify its sources of revenues, adopting result-driven models of payment[69], or enter into media partnerships with potential clients.[70]